 Vyšehrad, sometimes referred to as ‘Prague’s second castle’, is another of the Czech Republic’s fine castles and was built in the 10th century on a hill over the Vltava river.
 Situated within the castle is the Church of St. Paul and St. Peter, as well as Vyšehrad Cemetery, containing the remains of many famous people from Czech history.

-1. From the terrace in front of the Palace of Culture we look out over the roofs of the houses in the Nusle Valley.
+1. From the terrace in front of the Palace of Culture, we look out over the roofs of the houses in the Nusle Valley.
 Behind them rises the upper part of the Nové Město (New Town).
-We can clearly see its mediaeval stone fortifications, originally stretching as far as Vyšehrad, and also a part of the Baroque brick fortifications.
-Above the valley two new town churches dominate the view – on the right the Church of the Virgin Mary in Karlov, and on the left the Church of St Apollinaire.
+We can clearly see its mediaeval stone fortifications, originally stretching as far as Vyšehrad and a part of the Baroque brick fortifications.
+Above the valley, two new town churches dominate the view – on the right, the Church of the Virgin Mary in Karlov, and on the left, the Church of St Apollinaire.

 2. Via the street Na Bučance we approach the huge, brick fortification of Vyšehrad.
-However this is not yet the actual fortress, but the protruding fortifications.
+However, this is not yet the actual fortress, but the protruding fortifications.
 (Vyšehrad stands with steep cliffs on three sides.
 Only where we are standing is the ground flat, requiring the fortress to be protected in the west by double walls.)
-We go through the Táborská Brána (Tabor Gate) to enter the street V pevnosti, a narrow headland, where any attackers would present a good target.
+We go through the Táborská Brána (Tabor Gate) to enter the street V pevnosti, a narrow headland where any attackers would present a good target.
 We reach the remains of the Gothic gate from the time of Charles IV – it was called “špička” (sharp point) and was one of the most flamboyant gates.
-A smaller copy stands in Petřín where it houses the mirror maze.
-From the gate the Gothic wall stretches away, and also visible is the entrance to the fortress casemate built by the French in 1742.
-We walk up to the main fortifications of Vyšehrad which open out into a star-like formation on both sides of the path.
-Thanks to this system, any attackers on this narrow pathway were easily covered by the crossfire of the defenders.
+A smaller copy stands in Petřín, where it houses the mirror maze.
+The Gothic wall stretches away from the gate, and visible is the entrance to the fortress casemate built by the French in 1742.
+Finally, we walk up to the main fortifications of Vyšehrad, which open out into a star-like formation on both sides of the path.
+The crossfire of the defenders easily covered thanks to this system, any attackers on this narrow pathway.

-4. On the right side of the path we notice three fragments of a huge pillar built into a pyramid shape.
-Possibly it could be a time-measuring pillar from long ago, and perhaps even marked a pagan cult site.
-It is called the Čertův sloup (the Devil’s Pillar) and the following story is told about it: one of the Vyšehrad canons succumbed to gambling.
-In order to pay his debts he made a bet with a devil called Zardan that he would finish saying the holy mass before the devil could bring to Vyšehrad a pillar from the church of St Peter and St Paul in Rome.
-The devil of course cheated and grabbed a pillar from a nearer church – the Santa Maria in Trastevere (in whose colonnade, to this day, one pillar is missing).
+4. On the right side of the path, we notice three fragments of a huge pillar built into a pyramid shape.
+Possibly it could be a time-measuring pillar from long ago and perhaps even marked a pagan cult site.
+It is called the Čertův sloup (the Devil’s Pillar), and the following story is told about it: one of the Vyšehrad canons succumbed to gambling.
+To pay his debts, he made a bet with a devil called Zardan that he would finish saying the holy mass before the devil could bring Vyšehrad a pillar from the church of St Peter and St Paul in Rome.
+The devil, of course, cheated and grabbed a pillar from a nearer church – the Santa Maria in Trastevere (in whose colonnade, to this day, one pillar is missing).
 On account of that, St Peter knocked him into the sea a few times so that Zardan reached the church exactly as the mass was ending.
-Angrily he threw the pillar onto the roof of the church of St Peter and St Paul, until it fell through into the nave, where it remained for a long time.
+Angrily he threw the pillar onto the roof of the church of St Peter and St Paul until it fell through into the nave, where it remained for a long time.
 The truth of the legend was tenaciously defended.
-In 1861 the Vysehrad Provost writes these unequivocal words: “the devil brought the pillar from Rome and it is not possible to speak or believe otherwise.
-Zardan, who carried it had to know it better than anyone.”
+In 1861 the Vysehrad Provost wrote these unequivocal words: “the devil brought the pillar from Rome, and it is not possible to speak or believe otherwise.
+Zardan, who carried it, had to know it better than anyone.”

 7. We now reach the viewing terrace above the Vltava, which affords a lengthy view along the river valley.
-Here we are standing on the spot where legend has it that the brave Horymír jumped with his horse Šemík into the Vltava.
+Here we stand where legend has it that the brave Horymír jumped with his horse Šemík into the Vltava.

 10. Church of St Peter and St Paul.
 We stand in front of the capitulary church of St Peter and St Paul (Kostel sv.
 Petra a Pavla).
-Originally a Romanesque church, it has been rebuilt many times, most recently in the last century by Josef Mocker and František Mikš in neo-Gothic style.
-Inside the church is the Romanesque stone tomb of St Longin, and a fine mediaeval painting of the Virgin Mary Dešťová (The Virgin Mary of the Rains) from after 1350.
-On the left of the church we can visit the legendary Vyšehrad cemetery, founded in 1860 on the initiative of the Vyšehrad Provost Václav Štulc.
+Originally a Romanesque church, it has been rebuilt many times in the last century by Josef Mocker and František Mikš in the neo-Gothic style.
+Inside the church is the Romanesque stone tomb of St Longin and a fine mediaeval painting of the Virgin Mary Dešťová (The Virgin Mary of the Rains) from after 1350.
+On the left of the church, we can visit the legendary Vyšehrad cemetery, founded in 1860 on the initiative of the Vyšehrad Provost Václav Štulc.
 Today in the cemetery are buried over 600 prominent personalities of the Czech nation.
-After viewing it we can walk around the cemetery wall into Štulcovy Sady (the Štulc Gardens), adorned with a Baroque equestrian statue of St Wenceslas by Jan Jiří Bendl, which first stood in St Wenceslas Square, and was transferred to Vyšehrad in 1879.
+After viewing it, we can walk around the cemetery wall into Štulcovy Sady (the Štulc Gardens), adorned with a Baroque equestrian statue of St Wenceslas by Jan Jiří Bendl, which first stood in St Wenceslas Square, and was transferred to Vyšehrad in 1879.